zev-b/extra-curriculars/Udemy-Courses/Mastering-Typescript-Course/Section-11/mini-project.md

 # Working With DOM Events:

 - Lets say we are dealing with an input and button elements, wrapped in a form.
 We have the form listening on the submit event to print to the console a message.
 But the default behavior of the browser when hitting submit is that it refreshes the window of the browser on submission.
-So we want to access the `e.preventDefault()` method on the event obj, so it wont cause the window to refresh and lose the message we are printing...
+So we want to access the `e.preventDefault()` method on the event obj, so it won't cause the window to refresh and lose the message we are printing...

 ```ts
 const btn = document.getElementById("btn")! as HTMLButtonElement;